Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Methodology

 \subsection{Mapping Trajectory to Sufficient Statistics}

-To preserve the predictive uncertainty of future trajectories, we map the exact trajectory data into sufficient statistics of the bi-variate Gaussian density function at each timestep, i.e., $\varphi: \mathbb{R}^{N \times T^{\prime} \times 2} \to \mathbb{R}^{N \times T^{\prime} \times 5}$.
+To preserve the predictive uncertainty of future trajectories, we map the exact coordinates into sufficient statistics of the bi-variate Gaussian density function at each timestep, i.e., $\varphi: \mathbb{R}^{N \times T^{\prime} \times 2} \to \mathbb{R}^{N \times T^{\prime} \times 5}$.
 In other words, we aim to establish a deterministic non-linear transformation over all samples in the location space.
-Our implementation is a CNN here~(can still be any other function approximators), such that
+Our implementation for {\it distribution converter} here is a CNN~(still, can be any function approximators), such that

-Each of these 5D vectors determines each pedestrian's approximated distribution and constitutes the joint event $\mbf{Y}_{\varphi}$ taking all pedestrians and timesteps into account.
+Each of these 5D vectors determines each pedestrian's coordinate distribution and constitutes the joint event $\mathbf{Y}_{\varphi}$ taking all pedestrians and timesteps into account.
+We consider them as ``samples'' in the following diffusion model-based generation process, described in Sec.~\ref{sec: diffusion}.
+We discuss the optimization of $\varphi$ in Sec.~\ref{sec: optimization}.